stunthamster/stunthamster/README.md

 ### Hi there 👋

+I'm Mike Duffy.
+I do Go, DevOps, Systems admin, and write about all of the above.
+Feel free to contact me if you find any of the above intriquing and would like me to do some of it on your behalf.

 <!--
 **stunthamster/stunthamster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.